strapi/documentation/docs/user-docs/latest/content-types-builder/creating-new-content-type.md

 # Creating content types

 Strapi allows to create 2 main content types using the Content-Types Builder: collection types and single types.
+Although they are not proper content types as they cannot exist indepentely, components can also be created through the Content-Types Builder, in the same way as collection and single types.

 - Collection types are content types that can be reused several times.
 - Single types are content types that are created for one purpose and are meant to be used once.

-Through the Content-Types Builder, it is also possible to create components, although they are not proper content types as they cannot exist indepentely.
-Components are a combination of fields that can be used as a group when configuring the fields of a content type.
+- Components are a combination of fields that can be used as a group when configuring the fields of a content type.

 ## Creating a new content type

-Content types are created from the Collection types and Single types categories of the Content-Types Builder navigation.
+Content types are created from the Collection types and Single types categories of the Content-Types Builder.

 To create a new content type: